Advantages / disadvantages

 • running the nix build or nix run command

-This makes it possible to run those CI actions locally, on any developer machine.
-This also makes it easier to migrate to a different CI system, if needed.
+This lets you run CI actions locally on any developer machine.
+It also makes it easier to migrate to a different CI system if needed.

 Distributed builds

 Nix can build packages on many remote machines.
-Examine the Nix documentation on Remote builds for more information.
+See the Nix.dev documentation on Remote builds for more information.

 Cache server

-You can deploy a Nix cache server in your infrastructure, so that users can download pre-built versions of any software packaged with Nix, without having to compile them.
+You can deploy a Nix cache server in your infrastructure, enabling users to download pre-built versions of any software packaged with Nix without needing to compile them.

 Disadvantages